Plan B isn’t the same thing as the abortion pill. It doesn’t cause abortion or miscarriage.

 - bleeding that’s accompanied by other symptoms, such as cramps or dizziness

-Because Plan B prevents pregnancy, it’s hard to accurately measure its effectiveness.
+Because Plan B prevents pregnancy, measuring its effectiveness is hard.
 That would require knowing how many women would have become pregnant had they not taken Plan B, which isn’t possible.

 As a result, most measures of Plan B’s effectiveness are estimates.
 Plan B’s manufacturers claim that Plan B is: